Performance review season can be a daunting period for both management and employees.

-This being said, annual appraisals would need to take a more general approach to evaluating employees providing a summary of their performance over the year.
+This being said, annual appraisals would need to take a more general approach to evaluating employees than just providing a summary of their performance over the year.

 How Do I Customize This Template?
 Click the template, sign up for free and enter the Venngage editor.
 The charts in this template can easily be changed to fit your stats.
 Click any chart and our chart editor will open.
 For example, you could click the blue donut Aptitude chart and enter the number “60.”
 The chart will automatically adjust.
 It’s that easy.